This Web Site is Dedicated to

 Mark Rongstad ran track in high school (he won the WIAA Class B 330 state low hurdles title in 1978 while at Ladysmith HS) and was always very interested in the statistical side of track.
 As a high school student, Mark anxiously waited each week for the new track honor roll to be published.
 When Mark's oldest daughter Lindsey began competing in track at Eau Claire North high school he began helping submit results to the honor rolls.
 When Jack Rauwerdink put out a notice that he was no longer going to publish the boys honor roll Mark decided to jump in as it combined his love of track and the Internet

-In 1993 Dave Lehmann talked to Jack Rauwerdink at a track-coaching clinic and offered to help with the Girls Honor Roll.
-Dave Lehmann, girls track coach at Janesville Parker and Parker teacher Dave Figi began compiling the girls honor roll in 1994 .
-Inspired by former Madison West track coach Don Loker who wrote computer programs in the 1980’s that organized data for athletic events both Parker staff members wrote programs in Apple Basic that organized and scored gymnastic and track meets.
-Dave Figi submitted results to the Janesville Gazette that featured a ‘local area honor roll.’
+In 1993 Janesville Parker Girls Coach Dave Lehmann talked to Jack Rauwerdink at a track-coaching clinic and offered to help with the Girls Honor Roll.
+Dave Lehmann, head girls track coach at Janesville Parker High School and Parker teacher Dave Figi began compiling the girls honor roll in 1994.
+Inspired by former Madison West track coach Don Loker who wrote computer programs in the 1980's that organized data for athletic events both Parker High School staff members wrote programs in Apple Basic that organized and scored gymnastic and track meets.
+Dave Figi submitted results to the Janesville Gazette that featured a 'local area honor roll.'
 Also Don Lindstrom, former Wisconsin State Journal sports writer, provided a model of track and field lists when he compiled statistics of high school results in the state meets held in the Midwest.

 Where Are They Now?

 Bill Cross: Bill Cross passed away on July 1, 2008, at the age of 84.
 However his legacy in track and field lives on.
-One of his grandsons is Josh Herrell who is an assistant track coach at East Troy High School.
-Another grandson is Joe Thomas who won the 2003 Wisconsin D1 state title in the shot put and discus.
-Thomas now plays professional football with the Cleveland Browns.
+One of his grandsons is Josh Herrell who was the Head Track and Field Coach at East Troy High School.
+In 2013 Herrell's East Troy Trojans were the Girls State D2 Champions.
+Another grandson is former Brookfield Central athlete Joe Thomas who won the 2003 Wisconsin D1 state title in the shot put and discus.
+Thomas was an All-Pro football player with the Cleveland Browns.
+Thomas was inducted into the WISTCA Hall of Fame in the Class of 2020..

-Lois Wolf: Lois is retired and lives in Whitefish Bay where she still volunteers in the high jump events at Whitefish Bay track meets.
+Lois Wolf: Lois retired and lived in Whitefish Bay where she volunteered in the high jump events at Whitefish Bay track meets.
+Lois coached the girls track and field team at Whitefish Bay from 1972 to 1988.
+Whitefish Bay's indoor meet was named the Lois Wolf Invitational.
+Lois Wolf passed away on December 23, 2022.

 Loren Seagrave: Loren was the developer of the Velocity Sports Performance Training System and serves as Chief Performance Officer.
 Coach Seagrave developed his system while winning four NCAA Track and Field national championships at Louisiana State University.
 He has worked with over fifty Olympic and World Championship medalists, National and World record holders, and Collegiate All-Americans.